QueraTeam/django-nextjs/README.md

   that file should be in `public/next` subdirectory to work correctly.
 - If you're using django channels, make sure all your middlewares are [async-capable](https://docs.djangoproject.com/en/dev/topics/http/middleware/#asynchronous-support).
+- To avoid "Too many redirects" error, you may need to add `APPEND_SLASH = False` in your Django project's `settings.py`.
+Also, do not add `/` at the end of nextjs paths in `urls.py`.
+- This package does not provide a solution for passing data from Django to Next.js.
+The Django Rest Framework, GraphQL, or similar solutions should still be used.
+- The Next.js server will not be run by this package.
+You will need to run it yourself.

 ## Settings